International Political Economy, MSc

 Aberdeen

-• Among the topics covered are neoliberalism, international trade, financialization, gender, poverty and inequality, development, post-development and the rise of economic nationalism.
+Some of the topics covered throughout this programme neoliberalism, international trade, financialization, gender, poverty and inequality, development, post-development and the rise of economic nationalism.

-• The aim of the programme is to provide students with a rigorous academic grounding in the scholarly debates about key substantive issues and the relation between theory and policymaking, with a view to preparing graduates for further studies in IPE or as practitioners and policy-makers in the private and public sectors.
+You will gain a rigorous academic grounding in the scholarly debates about key substantive issues and the relation between theory and policymaking, preparing you for further studies in IPE or for a career in policymaking, research, and more in the private and public sectors.

 Available Programmes of Study